Vitality Logo

 Vitality has implemented a raft of initiatives aimed at facilitating the advancement of women, and we’re making good progress.
 We have:

-• Signed up to the Women in Finance Charter, with a goal of gender parity at senior levels by 2025.
+• Signed up to the Women in Finance Charter, with a goal of gender parity at senior levels by the end of 2025.
+We’re on track to achieve that goal.

 • Set a target of 60% external female appointments to higher paying roles – and we’re meeting that target.